Reconstructing the unitary part of a noisy quantum channel: Resource analysis

-The rank of the mixed input state is $r_{\text{in}}=\text{rank} (\rho_B)=d$.
-If the dynamical map is unitary, $\mathcal{D}(\cdot) \equiv \mathcal{D}_U(\cdot)$, then $r_{\text{out}} = \text{rank} (\mathcal{D}_U(\rho_B))=d$.
-If the dynamical map is non-unitary, we get $r_{\text{out}} =\text{rank} (\mathcal{D}(\rho_B)) \leq d$.
-We note however that the mixed-reconstruction breaks down if the output states are not full rank anymore (see for example in Fig.~\ref{fig:Fid over T1}), since one cannot identify the basis states anymore by ordering the eigenvalues which means we have to limit ourselves to $r_{\text{out}} = d$.
-This is as an additional weakness of the mixed-state reconstruction, compared to the pure-state reconstruction.
-With Eq.~\eqref{eq:sampling comp cs} and Eq.~\eqref{eq:channel uses mid and pure} the minimal number of channel uses for the mixed-state reconstruction thus becomes,
+\chr{We now evaluate this more concretely for mixed-state and pure-state reconstruction.} While the rank of the mixed input state is $r_{\text{in}}=\text{rank} (\rho_B)=d$, \chr{$r_{\text{out}} =\text{rank} (\mathcal{D}(\rho_B)) \leq d$ where the inequality occurs for strongly non-unitary dynamical maps.
+Since, however,} the mixed-state reconstruction breaks down if the output states are not full rank, as shown in Fig.~\ref{fig:Fid over T1}, we \chr{only consider} $r_{\text{out}} = d$ \chr{in the following.} With Eqs.~\eqref{eq:sampling comp cs} and~\eqref{eq:channel uses mixed and pure}, the minimal number of channel uses for the mixed-state reconstruction \chr{then} becomes

-Here the superscript $(U)$ in $M_{\text{Mix}}^{(U)}$ symbolizes that the dynamics are unitary or sufficiently close to unitary such that the rank of the input states is not appreciably affected.
+Here, the superscript $(U)$ in $M_{\text{Mix}}^{(U)}$ symbolizes that the dynamics are unitary or sufficiently close to unitary such that the rank of the output states is not appreciably affected.
 The absence of this superscript indicates the general case of (potentially strong) non-unitary dynamics.

-Equation~\eqref{eq:channel uses mix unit} demonstrates that the number of channel uses of the mixed-state reconstruction is not influenced by the unitarity of the underlying dynamical map, i.e, $M_{\text{Mix}}^{(U)} = M_{\text{Mix}}$.
-This is because the mixed initial state $\rho_B$ has full rank already and therefore, the output states have also full rank.
-Here we inherently assume that the dynamical map faithfully in the sense that the full rank of the mixed input density matrix is preserved and that thus no degeneracies appear.
-Otherwise, a use of the mixed-state reconstruction is prohibited anyway.
+We assume that the non-unitary dynamical map is faithful in the sense that the full rank of the mixed input density matrix is preserved and no degeneracies occur.
+In this case, the number of channel uses for the mixed-state reconstruction does not change for unitary or non-unitary dynamics, i.e. $M_{\text{Mix}}^{(U)} = M_{\text{Mix}}$.

-Since this is true for both unitary and non-unitary dynamics, the rank of output states and therefore the scaling of the number of channel uses does not change, cf.~Eq.~\eqref{eq:sampling comp cs} and Eq.~\eqref{eq:channel uses mid and pure}.